SalvaCarsi/lang-programs-manager/README.md

 ## Introduction

-This project implements a tool that gives the user the opportunity to create a sample week activity table to organize a group.
+This project implements a tool that gives the user the opportunity to create a sample week activity table to organize a groups activities.

 It gives us	the	possibility	to choose the structure	of a sample	week:
 - First	day	of the	week